The rise and rise of the word 素质 / 素質 (suzhi) in Chinese

-The other day, a friend asked me to translate this sentence into English:
+The other day, a Chinese friend asked me to translate this sentence into English:

-The two sentences themselves are not particularly difficult, but the word 素质 (Trad. 素質), pronounced sùzhì in Mainland Mandarin and sùzhí in Taiwan Mandarin, is a curly one.
-Sùzhì is one of those Chinese words that are more satisfying to use than to define.
+The two sentences themselves are not particularly difficult, but the word 素质 (素質 in traditional characters), pronounced sùzhi in Mainland Mandarin and sùzhí in Taiwan Mandarin, is a curly one.
+Suzhi is one of those Chinese words that are more satisfying to use than to define.

 (Note: All Chinese pronunciations are for Mandarin.
 Taiwan in some cases preserves older or alternative Mandarin pronunciations that have been lost or abolished in China itself.)

-The word sùzhì is a familiar one in Chinese life.
-It’s trotted out when characterising boorish, crass, or inconsiderate behaviour.
-Sùzhì dī (素质低) or ‘low sùzhì’ is a common criticism of people for behaviour ranging from rudeness, poor hygiene, lack of culture, lack of ethics, lack of respect for rules or common courtesy, or any other type of ‘low-class’, ‘uncivilised’ behaviour that displeases the speaker.
+The word suzhi is a familiar one in Chinese life.
+It’s commonly trotted out when a speaker wants to describe someone's behaviour as boorish, crass, or inconsiderate.
+Sùzhi dī (素质低, 素質低) or ‘low suzhi’ is a common criticism of conduct that ranges from rudeness, poor hygiene, lack of culture, lack of ethics, lack of respect for rules or common courtesy, or any other type of ‘low-class’, ‘uncivilised’ behaviour that displeases the speaker.

 The shock of the unexpected

-It was only later that I managed to partially unravel the story of sùzhì and the glaring gap between ‘natural physical endowments’ and ‘general cultural level’.
+It was only later that I managed to unravel the story of suzhi and come to understand the glaring gap between ‘natural physical endowments’ in this particular Japanese context and ‘general cultural level’ in Chinese.
+This turned out to be a fascinating study of how concepts can develop with extraordinary speed from earlier common meanings.

-Sùzhì: (1) Refers to the original nature of things.
-(2) sùyǎng (‘qualities, level of attainments’ , [see below]): to improve the sùzhì of the military.
+Suzhi: (1) Refers to the original nature of things.
+(2) sùyǎng: to improve the suzhi of the military.
 (3) In psychology refers to the inherent characteristics of a person’s nervous system and sensory organs.

 The meaning that we discussed above is represented by the word sùyǎng (素养, trad. 素養), which C-E dictionaries define as ‘qualities, level of attainments’.
 Sù (素) here means ‘customary, habitual’; yǎng (养 trad. 養) in this context means ‘to cultivate, refine’.
-Taken together, the meaning is ‘habitual cultivation, customary refinement’.
+Taken together, the two morphemes 素 and 养 mean something like ‘habitual cultivation, customary refinement’.

-At its own dictionary entry, sùyǎng (素养) is defined as:
+At its own dictionary entry in Chinese, sùyǎng (素养) is defined as:

-This forces us to look up yet another word — xiūyǎng (修养 trad. 修養), which I’ve tentatively glossed as ‘cultivation’ — to figure out what sùzhì is supposed to mean.
-Xiūyǎng is composed of xiū (修) and yǎng (养 / 養).
+This forces us to look up yet another word — xiūyǎng (修养 trad. 修養) — to figure out what suzhi is supposed to mean.
+Xiūyǎng is composed of xiū (修) and yǎng (养 trad. 養).
 The morpheme xiū (修) again has a broad range of meanings, the key one being, ‘to study, learn, cultivate’.
-Taken together, the two morphemes can be interpreted as ‘cultivating and fostering’, especially with regard to human qualities.
+Taken together, the two morphemes 修 and 养 can be interpreted as ‘cultivating and fostering’, especially with regard to human qualities.

 The dictionary definition of xiūyǎng is as follows (taking only the sense that is relevant here):